 To see how the shopping mall analogy relates to SEO, you have to think of the internet as a sort of a shopping mall for information.

-20 years ago, if you needed a hair cut for a first date, a new pair of clown shoes as gag gift for a sibling, or a walkman (those still existed back then), you would probably go to a shopping center or mall because that’s where shopping happened.
+20 years ago, if you needed a haircut for a first date, a new pair of clown shoes as a gag gift for a sibling, or a walkman (those still existed back then), you would probably go to a shopping center or mall because that’s where shopping happened.

-Today, when customers need the similar products or services, they first search for it online.
+Today, when customers need similar products or services, they first search for it online.

 In fact, retaildive.com estimated that 87% of shoppers now begin product searches online.

-Now you can see why I liken the internet to shopping center of information.
-It’s where customers go shop for information about companies, before they purchase products or services from said companies.
+Now you can see why I liken the internet to a shopping center of information.
+It’s where customers go shop for information about companies before they purchase products or services from said companies.

 Understanding internet foot traffic